 Not only the design process can be improved.
-Many suggestions brought up Does the approach allow IP in this Chapter deal with the methodology itself.
-However, O'Nils point out that very often off-the-shelf IP components are used in system design, and that often a major part of the work will be in interfacing these IP components.
+Many suggestions brought up in this chapter deal with the methodology itself.
+However, O'Nils points out that very often off-the-shelf IP components are used in system design, and that often a major part of the work will be in interfacing these IP components.
 Tools like Polis are primarily designed for cases in which the whole design functionality is captured within the tools environment and communication refined during system synthesis.
 That is, the device drivers are generated together with the custom hardware and the operating system.
-However, if users want tot use IP blocks and off-the-shelf operating systems they will face the same problems that occur in manual design[35].
-This has important implications for the commercial use of Co-Design methods and design space exploration tools: if they don't take into account off-the-shelf IP components they are not suitable for many types of projects.
+However, if users want tot use IP blocks and off-the-shelf operating systems they will face the same problems that occur in manual design [41].
+This has important implications for the commercial use of Co-Design methods and design space exploration tools: if they do not take into account off-the-shelf IP components they are not suitable for many types of projects.
 So next to the design methodology and design process itself, there is also the matter of whether or not IP reuse is explicitly supported.

-Keutzer et al. state: "We actually believe that worrying about HW-SW boundaries without considering higher levels of abstraction is the wrong approach.
+Keutzer et al. states: "We actually believe that worrying about HW-SW boundaries without considering higher levels of abstraction is the wrong approach.
 HW/SW design and verification happens after some essential decisions have been already made, and this is what makes the verification and the synthesis problem hard.
-SW is really the form that a behavior is taking if it is "mapped" into a programmable microprocessor or DSP. [...]
-The origin of HW and SW is in behavior that the system must implement" [21].
+SW is really the form that a behavior is taking if it is 'mapped' into a programmable microprocessor or DSP. [...]
+The origin of HW and SW is in behavior that the system must implement" [24].

-It is possible to generate a complete system using only FPGA's, but it's more common to use a combination of 1 (or more) processors with dedicated hardware (ASIC's) or with flexible hardware (FPGAs).
-This is combination of processor with extra hardware is called coprocessing[31], and the term co-processor is often used for the ASIC's.
+It is possible to generate a complete system using only FPGAs, but it's more common to use a combination of 1 (or more) processors with dedicated hardware (ASICs) or with flexible hardware (FPGAs).
+This is combination of processor with extra hardware is called coprocessing [37], and the term co-processor is often used for the ASIC's.

 The issue here is thus to create a useful mapping between an application and a target architecture.
-There is a design-space exploration method that is build on this premise, the Y-Chart approach as proposed by Kienhuis [22].
-This method follows a general scheme that can be visualized by an Y-shaped figure
+There is a design-space exploration method that is build on this premise, the Y-Chart approach as proposed by Kienhuis [25].
+This